The Masked Singer Reveals the Skeleton—And the Judges Were Right

 Spoilers follow!

-Paul Schafer, the co-creator of the Blues Brothers and the band leader who was by David Letterman's side for decades, was under the mask.
+Paul Shaffer, the co-creator of the Blues Brothers and the band leader who was by David Letterman's side for decades, was under the mask.
 Sorry Ken Jeong, it wasn't Martin Short, despite the clues that convinced the good doctor it was the comedy legend.
-Hey, Short and Schafer are friends.
+Hey, Short and Shaffer are friends.

-After he revealed his identity, Schafer said being on The Masked Singer was far nuttier than being by Letterman's side.
+After he revealed his identity, Shaffer said being on The Masked Singer was far nuttier than being by Letterman's side.

 See what other clues were revealed.